wjdan-1997/Job_API/README.md

 # Motivation
 This is my capstone project submission for Udacity Full-Stack Developer Nanodegree program.
+I am excisted to have a vaild life api that can be used for any frontend.

 # The Goal For project
-This api well help to add job an person
+This api well add new person to the database.
-- Design data models with relations use SQLAchemy,m n
+- Design data models with relations use SQLAchemy
-- Design HTTP API
+- Design endpoint
+- Create to tables with many to one relationship

 # Getting Started
 - Installing Dependencies